4 Smart Degrees Veterans Should Consider

 By becoming a teacher, you can make a difference in the lives of those you teach.
 Most of us can recall a teacher who left an indelible impression on our minds by showing us they truly cared about us and had a genuine love for their subject.
 They inspired us to learn, to try harder, to go further.

 Some veterans crave a challenge, and a career teaching young people will certainly provide it.
 When you work with young people, no two days are alike.
-"After 15 years of teaching, I have experienced everything-elation, frustration, fury, terror, amusement, astonishment-but never boredom.
-The job is never the same from day to day, from hour to hour," says Dr. David Nurenberg, Cambridge, Massachusetts, Associate Professor, Middle School and High School Programs.
+"After 15 years of teaching, I have experienced everything -- elation, frustration, fury, terror, amusement, astonishment -- but never boredom.
+The job is never the same from day to day, from hour to hour," said David Nurenberg, a professor and educational consultant.

 There will always be a demand for teachers.
-While some careers have been replaced by technology, instructors will still be necessary.
+While technology has replaced some careers, instructors will still be necessary.
 By pursuing a degree in education and distinguishing yourself as an exemplary teacher, you can secure yourself a lifetime of employment.
 Interested in an upward career trajectory?
-Additional coursework can lead you to become an administrator, counselor, or county supervisor.
+Additional coursework can lead you to become an administrator, counselor or county supervisor.

 Teaching is a highly transferable skill.
 With the proper certification, you can work almost anywhere in the world.
 If you're looking for an adventure and an opportunity to change the future, consider a career in education.